Max1357531/Budgee-App-Fe/README.md

 The front end is hosted on Vercel [here](https://budgee-app-fe.vercel.app/).
 Note the following before checking out the front end of this project:

 - 🚨 The backend hosting for the API is through the free hosting side of **Render**.
 As such the backend, and content will take up to 60 seconds to spin up.
 Please allow for this time before checking out the website.
-- 🚨 The login page is a dummy, enter any details to proceed to the guest sign on account.
+- 🚨 The login page is a dummy, you may enter **any** details to proceed to the guest account.

 ## 🛠️ Tech Stack
 ### Backend